 Please feel free to stop by and say hello - we are open Monday to Friday 8:15 a.m. to 4:30 p.m.
 Walk-ins are always welcome.

-You can book an appointment with an International Student Advisor through this link or with the International Student Engagement Officer through this link or with the International Student Settlement Advisor through this link.
+You can book an appointment with an: International Student Advisor through this link::

+International Student Success and Engagement Advisor through this link; with the International Student Settlement Advisor through this link.